oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/use-orm-generate-tf-dbstack/use-orm-generate-tf-dbstack.md

 4. On the **Create stack** page, under **Choose the origin of the Terraform configuration**, select **Existing compartment**.

-5. Select the compartment and region that contain the resources that you want to capture.
+5. Select the compartment and region containing the resources you want to capture.

-6. Filter for the specific services supported for resource discovery, select **Selected** and then select  **database** service.
+6. Filter for the specific services supported for resource discovery, select **Selected**, and then select  **database** service.

 7. Select the compartment where you want to create the stack.